UBC Sauder School of Business: Rankings

 UBC Sauder is consistently ranked among the top 100 business schools by organizations such as the Financial Times and The Economist.
 The MBA program was indexed as the 16th best in North America in the 2015 QS Global 200 Business Schools Report.
-In 2015, the Financial Times ranked the MBA ranked second among Canadian business schools and in the top 5% of MBA programs worldwide; UBC Sauder was also ranked #1 in North America for “international mobility”, #1 in North America for "international faculty", and #5 in North American for International Students.
+In 2015, the Financial Times ranked the MBA ranked second among Canadian business schools and in the top 5% of MBA programs worldwide; UBC Sauder was also ranked #1 in North America for “international mobility”, #1 in North America for "international faculty", and #5 in North America for International Students.
 The UBC MBA program has also been recognized in the Corporate Knights 2014 Global Green MBA Survey as 2nd in the world for its efforts to integrate sustainability into business education and was listed 23rd by Forbes in its top global business schools report.
 The school is also a founding member of the Canadian MBA Alliance which was created in 2013.
 All six members of the alliance rank among the world’s top 100 schools, according to their participation in key rankings – Financial Times, Business Week, and The Economist.

 International Masters of Business Administration (IMBA)

 The 20-month part-time IMBA, in collaboration with the Antai College of Economics and Management at Shanghai Jiao Tong University, was launched in 2002.
 The program offers the chance to study part-time in China, and a two-week residency at the UBC Point Grey campus in Vancouver.
-The UBC IMBA program has been adapted for the Chinese and Asian markets, and is taught entirely in English by UBC Sauder School of Business professors.
+The UBC IMBA program has been adapted for the Chinese and Asian markets and is taught entirely in English by UBC Sauder School of Business professors.
 IMBA students also conclude their program with a case competition.

 Masters of Management (MM)

 The Masters of Management is a 9-month pre-experience program, designed for recent graduates looking to complement their bachelor's degree in non-business disciplines.
-The MM program teaches financial reporting, organizational behaviour, and strategic management in a collaborative environment.
+The MM program teaches financial reporting, organizational behavior, and strategic management in a collaborative environment.
 Throughout the program, students also receive career development programming, consult for non-for-profit organizations with the Community Business Project, and may participate in study abroad programs.
 The Masters of Management has been recognized as one of the top 50 Masters of Management degrees in the world by the 2014 Financial Times.